Suihua

 Suihua (绥化) is a prefecture-level city in west-central Heilongjiang province, People's Republic of China, adjacent to Yichun to the east, Harbin, the provincial capital, to the south, Daqing to the west, Qiqihar to the northwest and Heihe to the north.
-It has 3,756,167 inhabitants at the 2020 census, of whom 698,025 lived in the built-up (or metro) area made of Beilin District.
+It has 3,756,167 inhabitants at the 2020 census, of whom 698,025 lived in the built-up (or metro) area of Beilin District.
+By the end of 2024, the resident population of the city will be 3.461 million.

 Geography

 Suihua is located in the northern part of the Songnen Plain (Songhuajiang-Nenjiang Plain), and situated in the central part of Heilongjiang Province.
 Bordering prefectures are: